 There are many debt solutions out there, that may benefit you more than a debt consolidation loan could.
 They also offer managed, single monthly repayments that cut out the issue of dealing with multiple lenders and can even remove future fees and charges.

 Debt Management Plan

 This is an informal solution that you can set up yourself with your creditors or have a debt management company, like PayPlan, arrange for you.
 It lets you enjoy one manageable monthly repayment but is only an informal agreement, so creditors can still chase you for payment and even apply fees and charges.
 However, it is a good option for many looking to get their finances back on track.
 The solution lasts until all debts are repaid, so you should be debt free once it is finished.
-We have more information available about this solution on the site.
+We have more information available about Debt Management Plans on the site.

 Individual Voluntary Arrangement (IVA)